 In the meantime, toast the mustard seeds by placing them in a dry, heavy skillet over medium heat.

 Heat uncovered until the seeds begin to pop.

 Remove from heat, cover with a paper towel, and let cool (about 5 to 10 minutes).

-Place the toasted mustard seeds between 2 sheets of plastic wrap.
+Place the toasted mustard seeds in a zip top bag.
 Crush with a rolling pin until they are coarsely ground.
 You may also use a food processor but do not over-process the seeds.
 Set aside.

 Sterilize three 1-cup jars and lids by boiling for 10 full minutes, and leave them in the hot water.